steint81/OpenDSA/RST/en/Development/DFABenson.rst

 Step 1
 ~~~~~~~~~~~~

-For our sample language, we are going to use an alphabet of{a,b} and the language requires a string to have an even number of A's.
+For our sample language, we are going to use an alphabet of{a,b} and the language requires a string to have an even number of A's as well as an even number of B's.
 Our first step will be
 to draw a start state.

 .. inlineav:: DFABensonStage2 dgm